streamnative/oxia/docs/getting-started.md

 ## Interacting by Go client

 Instead, you can write a Go application with [Oxia Go API](client/go-api.md).

+## Interacting by Java client

+There is a Java client SDK available: https://github.com/streamnative/oxia-java.

 ## Using perf client